 Bread beetles lay their eggs in dried, rarely used food items like old flour and spices.
 Also, they can show up around air vents and fireplaces.
 That probably means birds nest somewhere above (an attic or a chimney).

-By now, you’re probably wondering can spice bugs harm you.
-They’re relatively harmless.
-But they might take a bite from your forgotten food supplies.
+By now, you’re probably wondering whether spice bugs can harm you.
+Rest assured that, aside from taking a bite from your forgotten food supplies, they’re quite harmless.
 On the other hand, they look like several species of woodworms!
 So some homesteaders panic if they find the adults near furniture.

 Various small, black weevils can look like poppy seeds.
 They’re beetles with distinct snout-like mouthparts which can also resemble bug elephants!
 Their bodies are small, dark, and round.
 We agree they look sort of like poppy seeds or more like black sesame seeds.

-Also, most of these weevils are nasty and unwanted pests because they feed on our seed storage!
+Also, most of these weevils are considered pests because they feed on our seed storage!
 Some of the better-known economically-vital species include:

 Unlike other beetles on our list, which usually feed on morsels of seeds and other dry foods, weevils can do more substantial damage to any seed storage they find – especially if they find their specialty seed.